-These statements come from a good place, but we believe that kids still need toys as much as they need unconditional love, meaningful experiences, priceless memories and unforgettable life-lessons.
+These statements come from a good place, and while there is no substitute for unconditional love, we believe that kids still need toys as much as they need meaningful experiences, priceless memories and unforgettable life-lessons.
 After all, toys DO provide beneficial experiences, create long-lasting memories and impart important life lessons.
 Family members still love giving kids toys because they think about the memories and life lessons toys taught them when they were children.
 Sure, you yourself remember the trips you took with your family and the visits to the museums, but some of your fondest memories and certainly a lot of the skills and interests you adopted as an adult stemmed from the toys you played with as a child.

 However, all toys are not created equal.